 I’ve found that as it gets closer and closer to wash day, my hair gets bigger and bigger in volume from the dry shampoo.
 Sometimes this makes a great foundation for some fun hairstyles.
 You can see the volume change below with zero backcombing required (which I like to avoid because it can lead to breakage fast).

-All the opinions in this post are my own.
+All the opinions in this post about washing your hair once a week are my own.